Estimated reading time: 20 minute(s)

 On the weeks leading up to Black Friday there’s a spike in coupon volumes.

-If you have an active Facebook account, you should also follow your favorite retailers’ Facebook pages.
+If you have an active Facebook account, you should also follow your favourite retailers’ Facebook pages.

 Just like following retailers on social media is advantageous— in a similar vein following them via email is recommended too.
 Most times they send you deals that are limited only to their email list.